liek51/civet/docs/civet_XML.md

 ####Example 3

 The following fragment demonstrates use of the delimiters attribute.
-It assumes that the pipeline’s outputdir is named "myoutput" and its id was passed as id out_3.
+It assumes that the pipeline's outputdir is named "myoutput" and its id was passed as id out_3.
 The fragment:

     <command delimiters="%%" program="find">